 1. You will end up regretting it.

 Breakups are hard because they can leave you with a feeling of dejection.
-You feel that if you talk, you might turn things in your favor.
+You feel that if you talk with sympathy and love, you might turn things in your favor.
 But instead of what you envisioned, chances are they might not want you back.
-So, do not make the call that can leave you regretting it.
+So, do not attempt to converse or else that can leave you regretting it.

 2. You cannot change them.

 You feel despondent, disheartened, and upset.
-So, when you feel like contacting your ex, it is your emotional self that makes the decisions for you.
+So, when you want to reconnect with your ex, it is your emotional self that makes the decisions for you.
 Calling them to take you back is not the answer.
 If they broke up with you, then you calling them is not going to change their mind.

 3. You don’t want to be just “friends” with them.

 After a breakup, many people stay in touch with their ex-lovers and maintain being friends over time.
-However, not everyone can be like that.
-If you think being around your ex can bring back painful memories of your breakup, then you do not have to be friends with them.
+However, not everyone can be like that..
+If you think being around your ex can make you reminisce about the painful memory of your breakup, then you do not have to be friends with them.
 You are allowed to move on at your pace.